SophieTiger/fitness-recipes/README.md

 ### Database Schema

 ## Security
+### Cross-Site Request Forgery (CSRF) Protection
+By implementing CSRF protection in this project helps prevent malicious websites from executing unauthorized actions on behalf of authenticated users.
+Django provides built-in CSRF protection by including a CSRF token with each form submission and verifying it on the server side.

+### Django Allauth for Authentication and Authorization
+Django Allauth was implemented in the project and is an authentication and authorization framework that provides features like registration, login, password management, and social authentication.
+It ensures secure user authentication and authorization processes.

+### Restricted Features for Non-Authenticated Users
+By requiring users to be logged in to access certain features, the application enhances security and ensures that sensitive operations are performed by authorized individuals only.
+The restricted features for authenticated users only are:
+- Commenting on recipes
+- Liking recipes
+- Saving recipes to Favorites

+### Admin site
+- Only the admin can add, edit and delete recipes.
+- Admin must approve comments added by logged in users before they are displayed to other users of the site.

+## Custom Error pages TO-DO!!
+- Error pages have a redirect to the home page button for better user experience

+  - 404 Page Not Found Error
+  - 500 Internal Server Error

 ## Bugs
 - The message to add/remove recipes from Favorites is displaying, but only on the recipe_list page, and the heart is not filled in and added to the count on the recipe_detail display until I go out and back to the recipe_detail display.